 How does Fyle address this challenge?

 Don’t let corporate credit cards be a hassle to your company.
-To enjoy hassle-free expense management for your business, try Fyle.
+Know more about how to maximise your corporate credit card usage with Fyle.